rencheckyoself/the-mighty-sawyer/README.md

 │       ├── 6.png
 │       └── 7.png
 ├── launch
-│   ├── apriltags.launch
+│   ├── apriltags.launch - included continuous_detection.launch and launches rviz
-│   ├── continuous_detection.launch
+│   ├── continuous_detection.launch - everything necessary for april tags
-│   ├── grab_bag.launch
+│   ├── grab_bag.launch - launch node containing services to grab a bag
-│   ├── play_cornhole.launch
+│   ├── play_cornhole.launch - launch all nodes to play cornhole with sawyer
-│   └── sawyer_sim.launch
+│   └── sawyer_sim.launch - launch node containing services to move the arm in simulation ├── nodes
-├── nodes
-│   ├── apriltag_pose
+│   ├── apriltag_pose - provides services to get the pose from april tags
-│   ├── camera_converter
+│   ├── camera_converter - converts the camera image from Sawyer
-│   ├── grab_bag_server
+│   ├── grab_bag_server - provides service to grab the bag from a player
-│   ├── sawyer_main_client
+│   ├── sawyer_main_client - main node containing the state machine
-│   ├── sawyer_movement_server
-│   ├── traj_with_moveit
-│   └── traj_with_sawyer
+│   └── sawyer_movement_server - provides services to move the arm and target
 ├── package.xml
 ├── README.md
 ├── rviz